Nottingham-CTU/Validation-Tweaker/README.md

 ## Provide option on surveys to continue regardless of whether required fields are complete
 This option can be enabled in the module project settings.
-If enabled, survey respondants will be provided with an option to *continue anyway* if there are required fields which have not been completed.
+If enabled, survey respondants will be provided with a *more save options* link if there are required fields which have not been completed.
 This will, following a warning, allow them to proceed despite the survey not being complete.

 ### Exempt specific forms from survey continue option
 If the option to allow a survey submission despite incomplete required fields is selected, this